Append — Note-taking for Mac

 Spaces

-Work and personal in separate worlds.
+Separate areas for work and personal.
 Each space gets its own folders, tags, and search.
-They never overlap.

-One click from the menu bar.
-Capture a thought or find a note without switching context or opening the full app.
+Capture or find a note without switching context or opening the full app.

 FAQs